O FATA MEDITAND CU O PIATRA DE AMETIST PE FRUNTE CU OCHII INCHISI AVAND UN TRICOU GRI SI PARUL NEGRU

 The choice depends on:

-You can experiment with several forms until you find the one that "speaks" to you.
-Also, some people combine two or three techniques, depending on the condition.
+You can experiment with multiple forms until you find the one that "speaks" to you.
+Additionally, some people combine two or three techniques, depending on their mood.

 Meditation and personal space

 Creating a meditation corner can be a profoundly transformative gesture.
-You don't need much: a pillow, a candle, a conscious breath.
-You can also add a symbolic object or a natural crystal to support you in your intention: amethyst for calm, quartz for clarity, rhodonite for compassion.
+You don't need much: a cushion, a candle, a conscious breath.
+You can also add a symbolic object or a natural crystal to support your intention: amethyst for calm, quartz for clarity, rhodonite for compassion.

-Meditation is not a success, but a practice of presence.
-A gentle and courageous path together to you.
+Meditation is not an achievement, but a practice of presence.
+A gentle and courageous path towards yourself.

-Whether you choose mindfulness, vipassana or a guided meditation, the important thing is to return to yourself, to your breath, to the peace that always awaits you under the surface of your thoughts.
+Whether you choose mindfulness, vipassana, or a guided meditation, the important thing is to return to yourself, to your breath, to the peace that always awaits you beneath the surface of your thoughts.